skyforcetw/Garminuino/GoogleMaps_HUD/INSTRUCTIONv052.md

 ### Traffic/Alert when speed exceeds kph
 Alert Traffic when speed exceeds your setting or alert anytime.

-This can switch on alert when driving on the highway only.
+This can alert when driving on the highway only, if you set the speed over 80kph or higher.

 ### Traffic/Alert Yellow Traffic